SECURING YOUR FLAG HALYARD

 set the positioning hitch to center your

-halyard (without flag) between the
+halyard between the mast and

 This way you prevent the flag from hitting